 It has a tropical climate.
 Due to the moisture and heat that Florida experiences, the atmosphere is generally less stable, making thunderstorms more common there than in the rest of the U.S.

-Here are the U.S.’s top 30 lightning cities with more than a half-million people:
+Using data from 2015, here are the U.S.’s top 30 lightning cities with more than a half-million people:

 Cape Coral, Fla.